Patient Education

 Arthroscopic Shoulder Rotator Cuff Repair

 Arthroscopic repair of a torn rotator cuff has been a revolutionary advancement for many patients.
 This is a technically demanding procedure best performed by surgeons with fellowship training and much experience.
-Dr. Joyce performed his first arthroscopic rotator cuff repair in 1995 and has since completed over 500 procedures.
+Dr. Dukas and Dr. Joyce are highly skilled in arthroscopic rotator cuff repairs.

 The advantage of arthroscopic repair is the ability to treat associated damage, better visualize the full extent of the tear, and to complete the repair in a more anatomical fashion.
 The surgeon does not cut through the muscle layers overlying the shoulder as with an open procedure, allowing for decreased post operative pain and an easier recovery for the patient.
 Recovery still requires time for the repaired tendon to fully heal, just as it would if the procedure was done as a traditional open operation.

 We classify all rotator cuff repairs by the size of the tear and then customize the post-operative rehabilitation to one of 5 different protocols.
-Dr. Joyce will discuss these specifics with you when he discusses the risks and benefits of rotator cuff surgery at your consultation.
+Our providers have developed a comprehensive set of protocols that will be tailored for your injury and recovery.

 The advantage of arthroscopic repair is the ability to treat associated damage, better visualize the full extent of the tear, and to complete the repair in a more anatomical fashion.
 The surgeon does not cut through the muscle layers overlying the shoulder as with an open procedure, allowing for decreased post operative pain and an easier recovery for the patient.
 Recovery still requires time for the repaired tendon to fully heal, just as it would if the procedure was done as a traditional open operation.

 We classify all rotator cuff repairs by the size of the tear and then customize the post-operative rehabilitation to one of 5 different protocols.
-Dr. Joyce will discuss these specifics with you when he discusses the risks and benefits of rotator cuff surgery at your consultation.
+Our providers have developed a comprehensive set of protocols that will be tailored for your injury and recovery.

 Shoulder Impingement Syndrome & Arthroscopic Subacromial Decompression

 Impingement syndrome is one of the most common shoulder problems.
 Symptoms arise spontaneously or, often times, it is associated with an overuse condition.
 Most patients can recover without surgery; physical therapy and home exercises can restore normal shoulder functions, which usually lead to a resolution of symptoms.
-While some physicians will recommend a cortisone injection, Dr. Joyce rarely will use this treatment option.
+While some physicians will recommend a cortisone injection, both Dr. Dukas and Dr. Joyce rarely will use this treatment option.

 Shoulder Instability, Labral Repairs and Shoulder Dislocations